 Description

-The memorial stands in the churchyard of the Church of St Andrew (Grade II).
-The granite monument, c5m tall, takes the form of a Celtic cross that rises from a plinth, square on plan.
-The plinth stands on a four-stepped base.
-The front face of the cross head is ornamented with interlace patterns carved in relief.
+The Stanley War Memorial is located in the churchyard of the Church of St Andrew.
+This granite monument stands approximately 5 meters tall and features a Celtic cross that rises from a square plinth.
+The plinth is set on a four-stepped base.
+The front face of the cross head is decorated with interlace patterns that are carved in relief.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.